NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 stability under fast and long-distance networks.

-This document updates the specification of CUBIC to include algorithmic improvements based on these implementations and recent academic work.
+This document updates the specification of CUBIC to include algorithmic improvements based on the Linux, Windows, and Apple implementations and recent academic work.
 Based on the extensive deployment experience with CUBIC, it also moves the specification to the Standards Track, obsoleting {{?RFC8312}}.